Using capability maturity models to audit your digital maturity and set targets to improve digital marketing effectiveness

 - 4 Set targets and develop strategies and roadmaps for improving capabilities through time;

 - 5 Communicate the current situation to colleagues budget holders and highlight investment priorities in for different activities.

 This need for well-managed processes is still the case, particularly with ongoing developments in the technology for delivering customer experiences across mobile and desktop and the need to integrate content and social media from multiple sources.
 Given that digital marketing is “Always-on”, it makes sense to benchmark the overall capability of digital marketing using a simple scoring system.

-Benchmarking frameworks for Smart Insights members
+Benchmarking frameworks for Smart Insights Business Members

-A version of this was referenced later in the Econsultancy Managing Ecommerce Teams reports I worked on in 2005 and 2008 and more recently have updated them to the Smart Insights Digital marketing strategy audit which is structured around the RACE Planning framework - it's where we recommend Expert members start their improvements to digital marketing.
+A version of this was referenced later in the Econsultancy Managing E-commerce Teams reports I worked on in 2005 and 2008 and more recently have updated them to the Smart Insights Digital marketing strategy audit which is structured around the RACE Planning framework - it's where we recommend Expert members start their improvements to digital marketing.

-New Interactive Benchmarketing tool
+Free Interactive Benchmarking tool

-After developing many digital benchmarketing spreadsheets and marketing strategy audits, I wanted to take digital benchmarking to the next level by having an interactive tool that could be used to score a business digital marketing capabilities and make recommendations to improve.
+After developing many digital benchmarking spreadsheets and marketing strategy audits, I wanted to take digital benchmarking to the next level by having an interactive tool that could be used to score a business digital marketing capabilities and make recommendations to improve.